 Constructive vs Destructive

-This tool helps parents to recognise which behaviours are:
+This tool helps parents to recognise which behaviours in conversations are:

 - constructive and helpful or